pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 ----------------------

 The simplest example of Nested Attributes is with a one-to-one association.
-To add Nested Attributes support to the product model all you need to do is add the following line.
+To add Nested Attributes support to the product model, all you need to do is to add the following line.

 ```ruby